easyoneweb/easy-ai-router/README.md

 ## Additional information

 Easy-AI-Router is written in Go language (Go 1.24.1), uses: chi, godotenv.
 Please, before proceed be sure to check official documentation on corresponding technology.
+Tests are using local mongodb instance with "testdb" as db name.

 ## Known Issues